yunusserhat/Github/content/event/example/index.md

 address:
   youtube: https://www.youtube.com/channel/UCXoSow6H8-ZBCHS6cS2eD1A

+summary: This talk will provide an overview of machine learning and data science, including an introduction to key concepts and techniques.
+It will cover the basics of supervised and unsupervised learning, as well as more advanced topics such as deep learning.
+The speaker will also discuss the real-world applications of machine learning and data science, and the ways in which these technologies are transforming industries around the world.
+abstract: 'Machine learning and data science are rapidly advancing fields that are driving innovation and transformation in a wide range of industries.
+In this talk, we will explore the fundamental concepts and techniques of machine learning and data science, including supervised and unsupervised learning, deep learning.
+We will also discuss the real-world applications of these technologies, and the ways in which they are being used to solve complex problems and drive innovation in fields such as healthcare, finance, and transportation.
+Whether you are a beginner looking to learn more about these exciting fields, or an experienced professional seeking to deepen your understanding of machine learning and data science, this talk will provide valuable insights and knowledge.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.